sttoracle/ORACASB/README.md

 Sign into your Salesforce account at https://login.salesforce.com and navigate to the Setup section.

 > **Note :** Salesforce may require you to provide a verification code at this point .
-Verification codes will be sent to the workshop leader's e-mail account and will be posted on the following link.
+Verification codes will be sent to the workshop leader's e-mail account and will be posted on the following [link](https://cloudsecurityday.blogspot.com/ ).
 You can browse the link and find the code for your assigned Salesforce User.

  ![](images/CASB/sfSetup.png)

  We will configure some sample security settings within Salesforce.
-Go to the Salesforce "*Setup*" UI by clicking on the gear icon at the top right of the Salesforce UI .
-Once you're in the Saleforce Setup UI Use the upper-left "*Quick Find*" box to search for *Password Policies* .
+Go to the Salesforce "*Setup*" UI by clicking on the gear icon at the top right of the Salesforce UI.
+Once you're in the Saleforce Setup UI Use the upper-left "*Quick Find*" box to search for *Password Policies*.

 ![](images/CASB/01-quick-find-box.png)
 Under “*Password Policies*” set user passwords to "*Never Expire*".